AndrasHPataki/zoo-api_V1/README.md

  - Remove an animal from the dictionary (DELETE)

  *For routes that receive PATCH, PUT and DELETE methods, all of them must have a string as a variable in the endpoint, so that the animal sought is identified.*
+ ## Update Notes:
+This update did not add any new features.
+Only the system architecture was reformulated, approaching the MVC model.
+A new file called models.py was added to the project, it is responsible for managing all actions that occur in the database (dictionary), relieving the main file of CRUD operations.
+This same file is also the data validator.
 ## Main Problems
-This version of the API is not secure, it does not have any data validation system, nor access control.
-If any user submits a payload with random data, it will be registered.
-There is also no persistence of the submitted data.
-If the server restarts, everything that was done will be lost.
+The API does not have access control (authentication), as well as it does not have persistence in the submitted data.
 ## Tests
 The focus of the tests is to verify that the routes are operating normally (absence of errors on the part of the server).
 A test is also done to verify the application response when a non-existent route is accessed.
 ## How to use